English-Spanish Sworn / Legal Translator

 - Legal Spanish teacher trained at Instituto Cervantes London and with a Graduate Certificate in Spanish Language Teaching to Adults (GCSLTA) accredited by the University of Roehampton.

-- Do I need to apostille my documents?What is an apostille and when must a document be apostilled before having them translated by a […]
+- Do I need to apostille my documents?What is an apostille and when must a document be apostilled before […]

-- About sworn Spanish translatorsThe UK does not have a sworn translation system like Spain, France and Italy.
-But, what is a sworn […]
+- About Spanish sworn translatorsThe UK does not have a sworn translation system like Spain, France […]

-- Advantages of digitally-signed sworn translationsA few months ago I wrote a post announcing that some Spanish public entities are now accepting […]
+- Advantages of digitally-signed sworn translationsA few months ago I wrote a post announcing that some Spanish public […]

-- Official, certified, sworn, notarized, legal, legalised translation and apostilling, explainedIf you have never had to submit a sworn translation before, you might get confused by the […]
+- Official, certified, sworn, notarized, legal, legalised translation and apostilling, explainedIf you have never had to submit a sworn translation before, you might […]

 - 5 great legal podcasts for English-Spanish translatorsWhat’s your preferred style of learning?
 Visual?
-Kinesthetic?
-Reading/writing?
-Or… […]
+Kinesthetic? […]